-Psychological distress can also makes matters worse.
+Psychological distress can also make matters worse.
 The more hair we lose the more we worry about it – and then the more we worry about it, the more hair we lose… It is a vicious cycle!

 Caring for thinning hair can also add to your stress.

 Most doctors agree that if you have an oily scalp with thinning hair, you should shampoo your hair frequently.
 This is because shampooing can reduce surface sebum, which contains high levels of testosterone and DHT that may reenter the skin and affect the hair follicle.

 You may think that more frequent shampooing is the last thing you should be doing if you are worried about thinning hair or hair loss but there are some effective, yet gentle, shampoos for thinning and fine hair on the market.

 I was recently sent a selection of shampoos to try by hair loss specialists The Harley Street Hair Clinic, who are world leaders in FUE hair transplant technology and are the only clinic in the UK to specialise in follicular transfer hair transplant technology.